ricardodarocha/exc/README.md

 # Excel birthday celebration 🎉

-Excel celebrate 40 years, then I tryied to implement an Excel clone in Rust, using just Box and Enum.
+Excel celebrates 40 years, then I tried to implement an Excel clone in Rust, using just Box and Enum.
 Look to the code!